It’s official: legal sports betting is finally available in the state of Nebraska… but it’s not exactly what in-state bettors had been hoping for.

-While most states with online sports betting are replete with lucrative offers – from deposit match bonuses, to bet insurance, to no deposit offers – since Nebraska will be a retail only betting state the options will be substantially fewer.
-Once retail sportsbooks begin to accept wagers in Nebraska we recommend checking with your local sportsbook to see what options they have for new customers.
+While most states with online sports betting are replete with lucrative offers – from deposit match bonuses, to bet insurance, to no deposit offers – since Nebraska is a retail only betting state the options will be substantially fewer.
+Now that retail sportsbooks have begun to accept wagers in Nebraska we recommend checking with your local sportsbook to see what options they have for new customers.

 Eligible betting markets in Nebraska

-Nebraska looks likely to accept action on all of the most popular sports to bet on around the world.
+Nebraska is accepting action on all of the most popular sports to bet on around the world.
 These include:

 - Football (professional and college)